Drops in income may not only hurt the wallet, they may harm the brain

-MINNEAPOLIS - Young adults who experience annual income drops of 25 percent or more may be more at risk of having thinking problems and reduced brain health in middle age, according to a study published in the October 2, 2019, online issue of Neurology®, the medical journal of the American Academy of Neurology.
+October 7, 2019 --Young adults who experience annual income drops of 25 percent or more may be more at risk of having thinking problems and reduced brain health in middle age, according to a study published online in Neurology®, the medical journal of the American Academy of Neurology.

-"Income volatility is at a record level since the 1980s and there is growing evidence that it may have pervasive effects on health, yet policies intending to smooth unpredictable income changes are being weakened in the United States and many other countries," said study author Leslie Grasset, PhD, of the Inserm Research Center in Bordeaux, France.
-"Our exploratory study followed participants in the United States through the recession in the late 2000s when many people experienced economic instability.
-Our results provide evidence that higher income volatility and more income drops during peak earning years are linked to unhealthy brain aging in middle age."
+"Income volatility is at a record level since the early 1980s and there is growing evidence that it may have pervasive effects on health," said study senior author Adina Zeki Al Hazzouri, PhD, assistant professor of epidemiology at Columbia Mailman School of Public Health.
+"Our study followed participants in the United States over 30 years, including the recession time in the late 2000s when many people experienced financial instability.
+Our results provide evidence that higher income volatility during peak earning years are associated with worse brain aging in middle age."

 The study involved 3,287 people who were 23 to 35 years old at the start of the study and were enrolled in the Coronary Artery Risk Development in Young Adults (CARDIA) study, which includes a racially diverse population.
 Participants reported their annual pre-tax household income every three to five years for 20 years, from 1990 to 2010.